chibicode/naze/_posts/2013-09-05-mario-kart.md

 At any rate, this phenomenon made the gameplay more challenging.
 I eventually got to the point where the maximum difference in CPUs’ scores was less than 10 points, but it sure took a good few months.

-## Fast CPUs Get Faster When Beaten by Slow CPUs; Humans May Get Motivated When Beaten by Someone Inferior
+## Fast CPUs get faster when beaten by slow CPUs; humans may get motivated when beaten by someone inferior

 Did I bring up this story just to illustrate how strange of a seven year old I was?
 Yes, to some extent.
 I even learned how to calculate sample standard deviation, when my peers were learning multiplication tables.